benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-exercise-triangle]: Exercise for the reader: try placing some of the other monolithic L1 blockchains within the trade-off space.

 To put this in concrete terms, the hard limit on the number of validators is the total Ether supply divided by the stake size.
-With a 32 ETH stake, that's about 3.6 million validators today, which is consistent with a time to finality of 768 seconds (two epochs), and a message overhead of 9375 messages per second[^fn-message-overhead].
+With a 32&nbsp;ETH stake, that's about 3.6 million validators today, which is consistent with a time to finality of 768 seconds (two epochs), and a message overhead of 9375 messages per second[^fn-message-overhead].
 That's a substantial number of messages per second to handle.
 However, we don't ever expect _all_ Ether to be staked, perhaps around 10-20%.
 In addition, due to the use of [BLS aggregate signatures](/part2/building_blocks/signatures), messages are highly compressed to an asymptotic 1-bit per validator.

 [^fn-message-overhead]: Vitalik's [estimate](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Why-32-ETH-validator-sizes) of 5461 is too low since he omits the factor of two in the calculation.

-Given the capacity of current p2p networks, 32 ETH per stake is about as low as we can go while delivering finality in two epochs.
+Given the capacity of current p2p networks, 32&nbsp;ETH per stake is about as low as we can go while delivering finality in two epochs.
 Anecdotally, my staking node continually consumes about 3.5mb/s in up and down bandwidth.
 That's about 30% of my upstream bandwidth on residential ADSL.
 If the protocol were more any chatty it would rule out home staking for many.

 An alternative approach might be to [cap the number](https://github.com/ethereum/consensus-specs/issues/2137) of validators active at any one time to put an upper bound on the number of messages exchanged.
-With something like that in place, we could explore reducing the stake below 32 ETH, allowing many more validators to participate, but each participating only on a part-time basis.
+With something like that in place, we could explore reducing the stake below 32&nbsp;ETH, allowing many more validators to participate, but each participating only on a part-time basis.

 Note that this analysis overlooks the distinction between nodes (which actually have to handle the messages) and validators (a large number of which can be hosted by a single node).
 A design goal of the Ethereum&nbsp;2 protocol is to minimise any economies of scale, putting the solo-staker on as equal as possible footing with staking pools.
 Thus, we ought to be careful to apply our analyses to the most distributed case, that of one-validator per node.

-Fun fact: the original hybrid Casper FFG PoS proposal ([EIP-1011](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1011.md)) called for a minimum deposit size of 1500 ETH as the system design could handle up to around 900 active validators.
-While 32 ETH now represents a great deal of money for most people, decentralised staking pools that can take less than 32 ETH are now becoming available.
+Fun fact: the original hybrid Casper FFG PoS proposal ([EIP-1011](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1011.md)) called for a minimum deposit size of 1500&nbsp;ETH as the system design could handle up to around 900 active validators.
+While 32&nbsp;ETH now represents a great deal of money for most people, decentralised staking pools that can take less than 32&nbsp;ETH are now becoming available.

 #### Economic finality